aldimeolaalfarisy/aldimeolaalfarisy/README.md

 # Hi :wave:, my name is Aldi

-An experienced manufacturing engineer in optimizing machining processes to improve production efficiency and quality.
-Skilled in using data analysis tools such as Excel and Python to analyze and interpret manufacturing data, identify improvement opportunities, and perform statistical analysis.
-Strong project management skills and ability to present complex data in an easily understandable format.
-Highly determined to leverage his manufacturing processes experience and data analysis skills to drive continuous improvement in a dynamic manufacturing environment.
+Results-driven manufacturing engineer with a passion for data analysis and problem-solving.
+Skilled in statistical analysis, data visualization, and machine learning techniques.
+Experience in process improvement and optimization, as well as project management.
+Proficient in Python, SQL, and Excel.
+Highly determined to leverage his manufacturing background and analytical skills to drive business insights and value.

 :mailbox_with_mail: Reach me at: aldimeolaalfarisy@yahoo.com or send a message on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aldimeolaa)